Labeled data: Automated data labelling

 After obtaining a labeled dataset, machine learning models can be applied to the data so that new unlabeled data can be presented to the model and a likely label can be guessed or predicted for that piece of unlabeled data.

+Challenges

 Data-driven bias

 Algorithmic decision-making is subject to programmer-driven bias as well as data-driven bias.
 Training data that relies on bias labeled data will result in prejudices and omissions in a predictive model, despite the machine learning algorithm being legitimate.
-The labelled data used to train a specific machine learning algorithm needs to be a statistically representative sample to not bias the results.
-Because the labeled data available to train facial recognition systems has not been representative of a population, underrepresented groups in the labeled data are later often misclassified.
-In 2018 a study by Joy Buolamwini and Timnit Gebru demonstrated that two facial analysis datasets that have been used to train facial recognition algorithms, IJB-A and Adience, are composed of 79.6% and 86.2% lighter skinned humans respectively.
+The labeled data used to train a specific machine learning algorithm needs to be a statistically representative sample to not bias the results.
+For example, in facial recognition systems underrepresented groups are subsequently often misclassified if the labeled data available to train has not been representative of the population,.
+In 2018, a study by Joy Buolamwini and Timnit Gebru demonstrated that two facial analysis datasets that have been used to train facial recognition algorithms, IJB-A and Adience, are composed of 79.6% and 86.2% lighter skinned humans respectively.

+Human error and inconsistency

+Human annotators are prone to errors and biases when labeling data.
+This can lead to inconsistent labels and affect the quality of the data set.
+The inconsistency can affect the machine learning model's ability to generalize well.

+Domain expertise

+Certain fields, such as legal document analysis or medical imaging, require annotators with specialized domain knowledge.
+Without the expertise, the annotations or labeled data may be inaccurate, negatively impacting the machine learning model's performance in a real-world scenario.